yxiao168/w2ohw/README.md

 1. The size of the node group could be adjusted later.
 EKS worker nodes autoScaling is achieved by Kubernetes Cluster Autoscaler.
 The Kubernetes Horizontal Pod Autoscaler and the Kubernetes Vertical Pod Autoscaler are used on K8S layer.
 2. The CloudWatch log group items could be turned on for QA stage/environment; and turned off for production environment.
 Metrics Server could also be installed for QA stage/environment.
 3. The web security of the load balancer could be enhanced with AWS WAF.
 4. The access control to the application and EKS cluster would be fine-tuned by NACL, Security group and IAM roles.
+Tagging and pod policy could be applied for resource security control.
 5. The terraform and/or cloudformation scripts are constructed based on the fine-tuned EKS cluster.